zzz0706/CTForge/demo/README.md

 Then you can inject valid configuration values for validation, such as: 0, 10, 100, 1000, 10000.

-If all valid values pass, you can perform mutation testing: inject mutants and see if they are killed
+If all valid values pass, you can perform mutation testing: inject mutants and see if they are killed.